-If you’re wondering how long that fruitcake in the fridge will stay "good," consider the curious case of the fruitcake in the Antarctic.
+If you're wondering how long that fruitcake will stay "good," consider the curious case of the fruitcake in the Antarctic.

-The ubiquitous snack was discovered this week by members of the Antarctic Heritage Trust, who say it dates back to a 1911 expedition to those icy plains.
+The ubiquitous snack was discovered by members of the Antarctic Heritage Trust, who say it dates back to a 1911 expedition to those icy plains.

 The group, attempting to be the first to reach the South Pole, was led by Robert Falcon Scott.

 There were no survivors.

 Except, apparently, the fruitcake.
 Not only that, but members of the Antarctic Heritage Trust claim the cake is in "excellent" condition.